University of Minnesota: Campus safety

 The Step Up campaign is a program that helps students prevent excessive drinking, as well as sexual assault and other crimes, by teaching them how to intervene and prevent in a positive way.
 This is done, in part, by explaining the bystander effect.
 The U of M also has a SAFE-U emergency notification text messaging system that sends out a notification to all faculty, staff, and students in case of emergency.
 The commitment to a safe inclusive campus is also articulated through the comprehensive University of Minnesota Safety Plan, aligned with MPact 2025's Commitment 5, Action Item 5.4, emphasizing the need to assess and improve campus safety continually.

 The establishment of the Strategic Safety Advisory Committee and public safety forums fosters community engagement and dialogue on safety concerns and improvements.
-Additionally, the university has made strides in off-campus safety through nightly patrols in Dinkytown and the introduction of blue light kiosks and mobile light trailers to enhance visibility and security.
+The university has made strides in off-campus safety through nightly patrols in Dinkytown and the introduction of blue light kiosks and mobile light trailers to enhance visibility and security.
 Other resources help students get home safely.
 Calling 624-WALK secures an escort for walks to adjacent campuses and neighborhoods, and Gopher Chauffeur, a van service, offers rides near and on campus.
 Both are free and open to all students, staff, and faculty.

-In addition, the campus has nearly 200 automated external defibrillators (AEDs) and 200 yellow phones for emergency-only calls.
+The campus has nearly 200 automated external defibrillators (AEDs) and 200 yellow phones for emergency-only calls.
 The University Police Station has 20 Code Blue phones around campus that immediately connect people to their office.
-There are also over 2,000 security cameras being monitored 24 hours a day.
-The university also maintains a vigilant stance on cybersecurity, conducting annual external assessments and updating strategies for risk mitigation.
-Emergency preparedness is also a key focus, with updated Emergency Operations Plans and disaster recovery protocols ensuring readiness for a variety of potential threats.
+There are over 2,000 security cameras being monitored 24 hours a day.
+The university maintains a vigilant stance on cybersecurity, conducting annual external assessments and updating strategies for risk mitigation.
+Emergency preparedness is a key focus, with updated Emergency Operations Plans and disaster recovery protocols ensuring readiness for a variety of potential threats.